Astrophotographer Andrew McCarthy Pairs Cosmic Beauty With His Rescue Cat’s Charm

 Art Meets Astronomy

 McCarthy's calendar not only showcases breathtaking astrophotography but also emphasizes the significance of adopting rescue pets.
-This approach can inspire others to consider animal adoption as a way to enrich their lives while promoting awareness about animal welfare.

 November